joeshmoenft/solana-shield/README.md

 > Protect your SOL address by auto-transferring any Solana that enters your wallet.

+** USE AT YOUR OWN RISK.
+THIS IS AN 'ALPHA' TECHNOLOGY AND IS YET TO BE AUDITED. **

 Hi there, welcome to Solana Shield.
 Solana Shield is an application that automatically transfers out any Solana in your wallet to a Recovery Address of your choice.
 Essentially, this acts as a 2-factor-authentication lock for a Solana wallet of your choice.